Privacy rights at border draw scrutiny under Trump immigration crackdown

 - The numbers of electronic searches have been trending up

-Washington (CNN)The border may be closest place there is in the US to a Constitution-free zone; courts have held that it's an area where people have very limited privacy rights and the government has broad authority.
+Washington (CNN)The border may be the closest place there is in the US to a Constitution-free zone; courts have held that it's an area where people have very limited privacy rights and the government has broad authority.

 Privacy advocates are now more and more concerned about how that legal gray zone could be used.